 Interdisciplinary Task Force

-- Led by our Medical Director and our Regional Nursing team, our interdisciplinary team is in constant communication working together to develop efficient and effective procedures and protocols to minimize the risk of exposure and stay prepared for a possible spread.
+Led by our Medical Director and our Regional Clinical team, the interdisciplinary team is in constant communication working together to practice efficient and effective procedures and processes to minimize the risk of exposure and stay prepared for a possible spread.
 Our community continues to communicate with regulators as well as trade associations and other healthcare providers to obtain the most up to date information to allow us to evaluate and implement the most effective prevention and control practices.

-We know that this will be challenging for our residents and their families and loved ones and appreciate your understanding and cooperation in order to protect the health and safety of your loved ones.
+We know that this will be challenging for our residents and their families and loved ones and appreciate your understanding and cooperation to protect the health and safety of your loved ones.

 The State of TX providing a deep clean for the facility.